phamthanhsang-cs/SOC-in-my-Pocket/installation-notes/cyber-threat-intelligence/opencti.md

 ### Prerequisites
 1. **Docker**, you can find install instructions [here](https://docs.docker.com/engine/install/debian/) for Debian
 2. **Docker Swarm**, to get more details how to create and join a swarm, go to [Docker's documentation](https://docs.docker.com/engine/swarm/swarm-tutorial/create-swarm/) for Swarm Mode
-3. **Docker Portainer**, a very lightweight node and easy to install/manage, you can find it out [here](https://docs.portainer.io/start/install-ce/server/docker/linux)
+3. (Optional) **Docker Portainer**, a very lightweight node, easy to install and has user-friendly GUI, you can find it out [here](https://docs.portainer.io/start/install-ce/server/docker/linux)

 ### Troubleshooting